 - act as guides for individual visitors and groups to the Cathedral, passing on historical and architectural knowledge;

 - assist with Open Days, providing information on the Cathedral and its mission; and

 - to provide a friendly presence for those who visit the Cathedral.

 There are currently around 30 guides, but more are always needed.
-A training program for new guides will be run throughout April, May and June.
+Training programs for new guides are run regularly.
 If you are interested in becoming a guide, please contact the Canon Pastor, the Revd Dr Ruth Redpath, for further details.